bobby-brennan/gitback-blog/articles/apis-guru/content.md

 API discovery services like AnyAPI and [APIs.io](http://apis.io/) are an attempt to alleviate this problem.
-They allow API consumers to browse available APIs, make test calls (often using demo credentials), and judge whether a given APIs functionality will cover their needs.
+They allow API consumers to browse available APIs, make test calls, and judge whether a given APIs functionality will cover their needs.

 ### API Providers